interpreters/pypreprocessor/README.md

 ```
 set the options of the preprocessor:

-* run: Run the preprocessed code if true
+* run: Run the preprocessed code if true.
+Default is true
-* resume: Return after a file is preprocessed and can preprocess a next file if true
+* resume: Return after a file is preprocessed and can preprocess a next file if true.
+Default is false
-* save: Save preprocessed code if true
+* save: Save preprocessed code if true.
+Default is true

 ```python
 pypreprocessor.input = 'inputFile.py'